Students Will Thrive in a Culture of Effort and Joy

 Working Hard, Working Happy: The Weave

 Now you have a good idea of my philosophy of education.
-Below, my MiddleWeb editors have kindly included brief chapter descriptions of Working Hard, Working Happy, so you can see how each of the five parts is woven into the book’s structure.
+Below, my MiddleWeb editors have kindly included brief chapter descriptions of my book Working Hard, Working Happy, so you can see how each of the five parts is woven into the book’s structure.

 Chapter 1: Working Hard, Working Happy